 Cotton fabric is made from cotton fiber.
 Cotton fiber is naturally occurring and grows as a protective casing around the seeds of a cotton shrub.
 The fiber is 90% cellulose.
 Cellulose is the structural compound found in plants.
 It is sometimes broken down for use in semi-synthetic fibers and often used to create paper or cardboard products.

 Cotton shrubs are native to tropical and subtropical climates.
-The plants need a long growing season without frost, moderate rain, and an abundance of sunshine.
+The plants need a long growing season with moderate rain, no frost, and an abundance of sunshine.
 Cotton does not need exceptionally nutrient rich soil.
 The crops are grown in annual cycles in order to stave off pests, though the shrub is naturally a perennial.

 Cotton fabric is ancient.
 Archaeologists have proven that cotton fiber was made into fabric and used in prehistoric times, as far back as 6000 to 5000 BC.

-Currently, it’s estimated that 25 million tonnes of cotton are produced worldwide each year and that cotton crops take up 2.5% of the world’s farmable land.
+Currently, it’s estimated that 25 million metric tons of cotton are produced worldwide each year and that cotton crops take up 2.5% of the world’s farmable land.

 cotton fabric properties